Yuya-Hikima/AAAI-2021-Integrated-Optimization-fot-Bipartite-Matching-and-Its-Stochastic-Behavior/README.md

 Next, we explain how to perform **Ride-hailing experiments.**

-1. Go to the Ride-hailing_experiment folder, create "results" folder, and then, run "bash setup.sh."
+1. Go to the Rideshare_experiment folder, create "results" folder, and then, run "bash setup.sh."
 2. Run "bash Experiment_test.sh" and see the results in the "results" folder to see if the code works.
 3. Run "bash Experiment_paper.sh" and see the results in the "results."
 Note that this code takes a long time to execute.